 How to save the polar bears is important, as these beautiful friends are very endangered (current estimates say they will be extinct in a few decades, if nothing more is done to help).
 They are mostly at risk due to their ice caps melting, yet many politicians have policies to ‘keep on drilling’ for oil, which creates more climate change.
-Polar bears spend nearly all their lives living on sea ice of the Arctic Sea, so if temperatures melt, they can’t catch seals, and therefore can’t eat or breed.
+Polar bears spend nearly all their lives living on sea ice of the Arctic Sea, so if temperatures melt, they can’t catch seals, and therefore can’t breed.

 Polar bears actually have black skin, it’s just the reflection of light on their translucent fur that makes them appear white.
 They are carnivores and no doubt would kill you with a swift knock of the paw, to feed her cubs.
 Their big flat paws are ideal for swimming, but they need to stop frequently to rest on ice.
 Polar bears are absolutely giant: a typical bear weighs the same as 10 adult men.
 Polar bears are found in Canada, Greenland, Russia, Norway and Alaska.
 The cubs live under the snow for a few months, before mothers spend 2 years teaching cubs how to hunt.

 - Use your vote to elect people serious about global warming.
 If you don’t vote Green, then at least vote for MPs who don’t vote to stop progressive policies on climate change, logging, fracking etc.

 - Reduce your personal carbon footprint to help stop climate change.
 This is the most helpful thing , to stop ice melting.

 - Switch to a green energy company (it only takes 10 minutes).
 There are quite a few green energy companies now in the UK, and they are as affordable as the big corporate companies.